-In Blizzards, early fluent readers learn about the conditions that turn a gentle snowstorm into a disastrous blizzard.
-Vibrant, full-color photos and carefully leveled text will engage young readers as they learn about the deadliest blizzards and how to stay safe in blizzard conditions.
+In Landslides, early fluent readers learn what happens in a landslide and about the conditions that cause the earth to give way.
+Vibrant, full-color photos and carefully leveled text will engage young readers as they learn about the deadliest landslides and how to help prevent them.

-An infographic illustrates how moisture turns to snow, and an activity offers kids an opportunity to extend discovery.
-Children can learn more about blizzards using our safe search engine that provides relevant, age-appropriate websites.
-Blizzards also features reading tips for teachers and parents, a table of contents, a glossary, and an index.
+An infographic illustrates locations that are historically susceptible to landslides, and an activity offers kids an opportunity to extend discovery.
+Children can learn more about landslides using our safe search engine that provides relevant, age-appropriate websites.
+Landslides also features reading tips for teachers and parents, a table of contents, a glossary, and an index.

 |Interest Level||Grade 2 - Grade 5|